JpSantosPH/Practice-problems/README.md

 # Practice-problems
 Solving practice problems

-Just me solving some problems using Julia
+Just me solving some problems using Julia, mostly Project Euler

+started learning August 14,
+knew nothing about coding before that

+Many more to come,
+hopefully.